oneeve8/kobble-data/content/tutorialnarrative3.md

 Track: Copy Share
 Channel: Cut Copy Edit Share

+If you cut or copy, the paste option of the last i

 Another icon is a folder.
 Tapping the folder will open or close it.
 The folder must be open in order to move content into  it.